The Great Game 🎲 Fallar Discordia

 Cagnazzo couldn’t bear the footnotes, and forced his eyes to the top of the screen.

 The files were invaluable: they contained specific information about criminals, and also about the methods Qayam used to track them.
 The files laid bare how agents from Aatari Prime surveilled the trillion galaxies of the Aatari Lok universe.
-Much of their surveillance occurred on the Ataari planet of Kollarum, the most famous tourist resort and conference centre in the entire cosmos.
-Dactalla’s files also laid bare the manner in which Aatari agents communicated with their lawyers, judges, and politicians, and, even more astonishingly, how they communicated with their counterparts in the Vicinese Federation.
+Much of their surveillance occurred on the Ataari planet of Kollarum, the most famous of all planets when it came to conference centres, resorts, and international diplomacy.
+For it was in Kollarum that the thirteen universes of the cosmos met to decide policy and resolve disputes.
+While Vicino Prossimo and Fallar Prime were the two most powerful planets in the cosmos, Kollarum was where they met.

 According to legend, the Soul Star lay somewhere in the Local Void of the Virgo Supercluster.
-Rumoured to lie at the centre of everything, it was the heavenly place to which souls travelled after their bodies died.
+Rumoured to lie at the centre of everything, it was supposedly the heavenly place to which souls travelled after their bodies died.
 Yet figuring out the exact “centre of everything” was difficult, given that galaxy walls and universes shifted constantly.
 It was even more difficult to calculate the trajectory of souls at the moment of their death, given that their trajectory was only measurable for a second or two.

 Cagnazzo had spent centuries trying to measure this trajectory.
 200 years ago he built a death laboratory on the planet of Tarry Doom (also called Tarry Dot).
 His hope was that by triggering a series of mass extinctions, he might detect a stronger and more accurate trajectory signal.
 From there, he hoped to capture the energy of this signal, and direct it where he pleased.
 Yet his lab was blown up by what he called the enemies of science.
 These were the same idiots who were obsessed with Earth and its potential to be a Gateway to Heaven.
 These Idiots pointed out that Earth was, as primitive Earthlings once said, at the centre of the universe.
 Yet these idiots were as clueless as the primitives who once insisted that the Earth was flat.